Skillslab: Use your strengths to communicate

 - Written intake: to sharpen your learning objective, you will receive a written intake prior to kick or.

-- Kick-off (half a day): to introduce this Skillslab and get to know each other.
+- Kick-off (1,5 hours online): to introduce this Skillslab and get to know each other.
 You will also examine your own communication strengths and pitfalls.
 At the end of the session you will formulate specific actions to put your new knowledge into practice.

 - Day 1: you improve your skills through interactive exercises and practical tips.
 Topics for this day include communication styles and using style flexibility to build a rapport.